 The World Health Organization’s (WHO) studies show that about 3.3 million people die due to alcohol usage every year and around 31 million people have disorders due to drugs usage.

 As these numbers are increasing, awareness activities are also increasing to save people’s lives from becoming a wreck.
 Many writers, directors, artists and producers are addressing this issue through movies and TV shows.
-One such movie is “28 Days”, which has succeeded in accurately portraying the struggle of a woman, Gwen Cummings, through addiction and recovery.
+One such movie is “28 Days”, which has succeeded in accurately portraying the struggle of a woman wearing a triangle bandage, Gwen Cummings, through addiction and recovery.

 Are you an addict?
 Are you trying to recover?
 If yes, then you should watch “28 Days” which might be relatable to your struggle in the following ways: